Joydeepgill/Joydeepgill/README.md

 ### Hi there 👋

  I'm a Computer Science Undergraduate from the University of Ottawa 🇨🇦 and am currently interested in Database Systems, OS, Compilers and Low level systems 💻 .
-Previously, I've interned at 3 different companies, where I worked in Frontend and Backend Development.
+Previously, I've interned at the following companies:

+- University of Ottawa (Frontend Devlopment)
+- Phreesia (Backend Development)
+- PointClickCare (Backend Development)

 - 🔭 I’m currently working on doing data structures and algorithms puzzles
 - 🌱 I’m currently learning C++